karel-burda/locking-container/README.md

 ## Continuous Integration
 Continuous Integration is now being run Linux, OS X and Windows on Travis: https://travis-ci.com/karel-burda/locking-container.

-Compilers are set-up with pedantic warning level.
-Targets are built in one stage with debug symbols with code coverage measure and in release mode with debug symbols in the second one.

 The project is using these jobs:
   * `timers, example, tests -- linux, release with debug info, g++, 64-bit`